adrybakov/wulfric/docs/source/user-guide/module/plotting.rst

 Plotting
 ********

-For the full reference see :ref:`api_crystal-plotting`
+For the full technical reference see :ref:`api_crystal-plotting`

 More examples of the plots with the code snippets can be found in the :ref:`library_bravais-lattices` guide.